Change (The Dismemberment Plan album): Influences

+According to Morrison, the main guitar line in "Following Through" was influenced by Blonde Redhead's 2000 album Melody of Certain Damaged Lemons.

-Compared to The Dismemberment Plan's previous album Emergency & I, Change is more somber musically, with more introspective lyrics.
-Lead singer Travis Morrison has called it his "night album," saying in an interview with Stylus Magazine:
+Morrison has noted that compared to Emergency and I, Change is "a little more gothy, a little darker," and deals with "existential themes."
+Morrison has also called it his "night album," saying in an interview with Stylus Magazine:

 [...]
 I think late-night records tend to [...] have much more carefully modulated dynamics, they tend, whatever the dynamics are they're not trying to beat you over the head with a point.
 They're trying to provide a space you can kind of enter and roam around a little bit.
 And, uh, yeah, that's what I think of when I think of late-night records.
 Like Court and Spark by Joni Mitchell, or any Portishead, or Kid A [...]
 Or Remain In Light by Talking Heads [...] you can either completely envelop yourself in it, or you can let it kind of burble away in the corner and do your thing—uh, usually I kind of opt for the former, 'cause they're so compelling.
 But they're challenging records to make, 'cause they may just bore everybody, it's quite possible.